YASH-3123/Firstrepository/README.md

 # Firstrepository
-this is my first github repositry
+this is my first github repositry.
+Auther-Yash niwlikar